Blackbuck National Park, Velavadar: Geography

-In July 1976, when the park was established, the initial protected area measured about 18 km^{2}.
-In 1980, another 16 km^{2} were added, increasing the total area to 34.08 km^{2}.
+In July 1976, when the park was established, the initial protected area measured about 18 km2.
+In 1980, another 16 km2 was added, increasing the total area to 34 km2.

-A southern portion of the park, which adjoins the Gulf of Khambhat, is in the Gulf's high tide zone and gets inundated with water.
+A southern portion of the park adjoining the Gulf of Khambhat, is in the Gulf's high tide zone and gets inundated with water.
 However, its semi-arid conditions, together with this inundation of seawater during monsoon, creates habitats suitable for various dependent fauna of the park.

 According to a remote sensing study of habitat types, the park area is classified as follows: